mauroservienti/milestone.github.io/_posts/2020-07-23-hey-hey-hey-its-started.md

         });
 ```

-The package is available on Nuget as [NServiceBus.Extensions.EndpointStarted](https://www.nuget.org/packages/NServiceBus.Extensions.EndpointStarted/), and the source code on [GitHub](https://github.com/mauroservienti/NServiceBus.Extensions.EndpointStarted).
-As usual, raise an issue if you face any issue :-)
+The package is available on NuGet as [NServiceBus.Extensions.EndpointStarted](https://www.nuget.org/packages/NServiceBus.Extensions.EndpointStarted/), and the source code on [GitHub](https://github.com/mauroservienti/NServiceBus.Extensions.EndpointStarted).
+As usual, raise an issue if you face any issues :-)

 ---